Martin Nečas: NHL

 Nečas during a game against the Seattle Kraken in 2023.

 Initially it was expected that Nečas would not join the Hurricanes immediately, and instead was expected to either return to the Czech Republic, or play for the Hurricanes' American Hockey League (AHL) affiliate, the Charlotte Checkers, or the Saginaw Spirit of the Ontario Hockey League (OHL), who selected him in the CHL Import Draft in 2017.
 His play during Hurricanes' training camp, where he demonstrated his skill, earned him a roster spot.
 The decision to keep Nečas with the team was aided due both to an injury to veteran Lee Stempniak, and that Nečas could play up to nine regular season games in the NHL before it counted against one year of his contract.
 Despite being named to the roster, Nečas was a healthy scratch and only practiced with the team, and his NHL debut came 17 October 2017, in a 5–3 victory against the Edmonton Oilers.
 Nečas remained on the Hurricanes roster until 23 October, though did not appear in any more games, when he was returned on loan to continue his development in Brno.
 Nečas had 17 points in 24 games, leading junior-aged players in scoring, and helped Brno win the Czech Extraliga championship for a second year in a row.

 Nečas started the 2018–19 season with the Hurricanes in the NHL.
 On 16 October 2018, he recorded his first NHL goal on a pass from fellow rookie Warren Foegele in a 4–2 loss against Tampa Bay Lightning.
 After seven games with the Hurricanes, where he had one goal and one assist, Nečas was assigned to Hurricanes' AHL affiliate, the Charlotte Checkers.

 Considered the top prospect in Carolina's system going into the 2019–20 season, Nečas was named to the team for the start of the season.
 On 3 October 2019, he scored a power play goal in the season-opening 4–3 shootout victory against the Montreal Canadiens.
 On 9 August 2022, Nečas was re-signed to a two-year contract extension until the end of the 2023–24 season.
 In the first year of the extension, during the 2022–23 season, Nečas led the Hurricanes with 71 points.
 On 29 July 2024, after the player and team engaged in a dispute over the value of a contract extension, the Hurricanes re-signed Nečas to a two-year bridge contract worth $6.5 million annually.

-Nečas started off the 2024–25 season at a hot pace; by 26 November, he was leading the entire league in scoring with 35 points in 21 games and cited as a potential Art Ross Trophy winner, despite his scoring slowed down during December and January.
+Nečas started off the 2024–25 season at a hot pace; by 26 November, he was leading the entire league in scoring with 35 points in 21 games and cited as a potential Art Ross Trophy winner, despite his scoring slowing down during December and January.